kpsdev1/The-Recipe-Blog/README.md

 ### Footer
 - The footer is found at the bottom of every page and responsive for tablet and mobile too.
-- It displays 4 icons for the biggest scoial media platfoms today, Twitter, Facebook, Youtube and Instagram.
+- It displays 4 icons for the biggest scoial media platforms today, Twitter, Facebook, Youtube and Instagram.
 These are all green in color to match the sites colour scheme
 - Above the icons there is a horizontal line that is centered, and it is 30% of the screen width on large devices, 50% on medium and 60% on small devices.
 - When any of the icons are clicked the social media site opens on a seperate tab, this way the user still has the The Recipe Blog website open so they can easily navigate back to it.